RavensbourneWebMedia/Blogging/README.md

 * The Web wouldn't be a Web without **[hyperlinks](http://en.wikipedia.org/wiki/Hyperlink)**!
 Use plenty of them.

 * **Paragraphs** are a good thing!
-When you see a block of text that is longer than 5 lines (eg on FB), do you want to read it?
+When you see a block of text that is longer than 5 lines (for instance on FB), do you want to read it?
 Or do you find yourself skimming over it?

-* Use headings, sub-headings, bold and italics and links to give your posts some **visual rythm**.
+* Use headings, sub-headings, **bold** and *italics* to give your posts a **visual rythm**.
+These will allow readers to `scan` for keywords before they actually start to `read` your posts.

 * **Images**: make them big!
 There's nothing more painful (typographically) than squinting your eyes to try and make sense of an image, with text wrapping around it.